-TESOL minor students are qualified for many overseas positions teaching English as a foreign language.
-They may also work in various ESL programs in the United States and other English-speaking countries.
-Possible teaching settings include adult education classes, intensive English programs, and English language learning programs around the world.
-Students in any major may apply for the TESOL minor.
+Students with this minor are qualified for many overseas positions teaching English as a foreign language.
+They may also work in various ESL (English as a Second Language) programs in the United States and other English-speaking countries, such as adult education classes and intensive English programs.
+Many higher-level TESOL jobs in the United States require a master’s degree, which BYU also offers [[link]]

 Students who complete the TESOL minor are also eligible to earn a TESOL certificate if they meet the following requirements.
 This certificate is more usable in the professional world than a minor alone, and it may be particularly useful if you plan to teach abroad.

 - Complete a TESOL internship for academic credit after completion of the minor (LING 399R* - Academic Internships; 3 credits).
 Students should speak to Nicole Bay (firstname.lastname@example.org) about getting credit for their internship; see the instructions on our Jobs and Internships page. (*Formerly ELANG 496R.)

 - Evidence of a second language learning experience equivalent to 4 semesters of a second language (through classes or challenge exams).

 - For students whose first language is not English, evidence of English language proficiency (at least Advanced Low on the ACTFL OPI).
 Please visit the Center for Language Studies for more information to set up your OPI appointment (3086 JFSB), or contact them at email@example.com.

 Once you have met the requirements and graduated, the certificate will be mailed to your address.